 Is ivermectin safe for dogs?
-What are the natural alternatives to ivermectin for dogs?

 - Ivermectin is a medicine veterinarians use for heartworm prevention in dogs, including other parasites found in the bodies of small animals(1).

 - A veterinarian can also prescribe the drug to treat capillaria, and mites in dogs, and it is also considered an ‘off-label’ medicine(2).

 - Certain dogs that have the MDR1 gene, a mutation that makes them incompatible with ivermectin use, are at risk of life-threatening toxicity when taking the medication(3).